ATamm/ATamm.github.io/README.md

 ## About Me
+![image]
 I'm CS student at the University of Colorado Boulder.
-My interests are in back-end development, as well as some from ent development.
+My interests are in back-end development, as well as some front end development.

 ## Personal Projects
 ### Past Projects